 We have incurred substantial operating losses since our inception and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
-As of March 31, 2023, we had an accumulated deficit of \$273.0 million.
+As of September 30, 2023, we had an accumulated deficit of \$295.2 million.

-In February 2023, we closed on a registered direct offering for the issuance and sale of an aggregate of 1,428,572 shares of our common stock at a purchase price of \$5.25 per share in a registered direct offering priced at-the-market under Nasdaq rules.
-In addition, in a concurrent private placement, we issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock.
-The Series A warrants are exercisable immediately upon issuance and will expire five years following the issuance date and have an exercise price of \$5.00 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$5.00 per share.
+In February 2023, we closed on a registered direct offering for the issuance and sale of an aggregate of 1,428,572 shares of our common stock at a purchase price of \$5.25 per share.
+In addition, the offering included 248,572 shares of common stock in the form of Pre-Funded Warrants at a price of \$5.2499.
+In a concurrent private placement, we issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock.
+The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$5.00 per share.
+The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$7.5 million with net proceeds of approximately \$6.7 million after deducting approximately \$0.8 million in commissions and other transaction costs.

-In April 2023, we closed on a registered direct offering for the issuance and sale of an aggregate of 1,700,000 shares of our common stock at a purchase price of \$3.60 per share in a registered direct offering priced at-the-market under Nasdaq rules.
-In a concurrent private placement, we issued and sold Series A warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock.
-The Series A warrants are exercisable immediately upon issuance and will expire five years following the issuance date and have an exercise price of \$3.35 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$3.35 per share.
+In April 2023, we closed on a registered direct offering for the issuance and sale of an aggregate of 1,700,000 shares of our common stock at a purchase price of \$3.60 per share.
+In a concurrent private placement, we issued and sold Series A warrants to purchase up to 1,700,000 shares of common stock and Series B warrants to purchase up to 1,700,000 shares of common stock.
+The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$3.35 per share.
+The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 The total gross proceeds from the offering were approximately \$6.1 million with net proceeds of approximately \$5.5 million after deducting approximately \$0.6 million in commissions and other transaction costs.